 That’s why acting quickly and working with a skilled Scott County, MO manslaughter lawyer can be one of the most important decisions you make.

-Potential Penalties for Manslaughter in Scott County, MO
+Penalties for a Manslaughter Conviction in Scott County, MO

 A manslaughter conviction in Scott County, MO is always treated as a serious felony—and the penalties can be severe.
 Depending on the type of charge, you could be facing significant prison time, including: